top of page

 A journey that changed me, outwardly or inwardly

-A year in rural Kenya — it opened me to different rhythms of life, the realities of joy and suffering, and a deeper awareness of the unexpected ways people thrive and connect.
+A year in rural Kenya — it opened my eyes, showed me the realities of joy and suffering, and gave me a deeper awareness of the unexpected ways people can thrive and connect.

 Something that reliably draws my attention back to what matters

-A piece of music that still stops me when you hear it
+A piece of music that still stops me when I hear it

-Arvo Pärt’s Spiegel im Spiegel — its simplicity and stillness make space inside me to breathe and remember what’s essential.
+I love meaningful moving music, especially piano based.
+Olarfur Arnalds, Sigur Ros, Erland Cooper, Max Richter are all favourite artists - but Arvo Pärt’s Spiegel im Spiegel was perhaps the one that got me hooked — its simplicity and stillness make space inside me to breathe and remember what’s essential.

 A moment when I realised something important had shifted for me